octo-technology/OpenTezos/docs/michelson/instructions.md

 #### ADD

 The `ADD` instruction computes additions on mutez.
+It consumes two _mutez_ element on top of the stack and pushes back the addition of the two quantity on top of the stack.

+This operation may fail in case of overflow.

 ```js
 ADD / x : y : S  =>  [FAILED]   on overflow